Skip Navigation Links

 GO

-The indentation of the CASE function together with the WHEN, THEN and ELSE are only done for readability and is not required.
+The indentation of the CASE function together with the WHEN, THEN and ELSE is only done for readability and is not required.

 Related Articles :